aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 integrated with the Aptos account.

 There are two types of accounts in Aptos:
-  * *Address account* - This is a typical account corresponding to an address with a corresponding pair of public/private keys.
+  * *Standard account* - This is a typical account corresponding to an address with a corresponding pair of public/private keys.
   * *Resource account* - An autonomous account without a corresponding private key used by developers to store resources or publish modules on chain.

 :::tip Account address example